 Tech help by email

-Send Emily the confusing screen and get plain-English help back.
+Send Lumaneta the confusing screen and get plain-English help back.

 Email is a natural place for tech help because the confusing thing is often already there: a message, receipt, alert, password reset, screenshot, or question you can forward.